LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep/ASA.rst

 This section discusses how to use ARKStep for adjoint sensitivity analysis as introduced in :numref:`ARKODE.Mathematics.ASA`.
-To use ARKStep for ASA, users simply setup the forward integration as usual (following :numref:`ARKODE.Usage.Skeleton`) with one exception: a :c:type:`SUNAdjointCheckpointScheme` object must be provided to the forward ARKStep stepper creating a :c:type:`SUNAdjointCheckpointScheme` object and then calling :c:func:`ARKodeSetAdjointCheckpointScheme` before the call to the :c:func:`ARKodeEvolve` function.
+To use ARKStep for ASA, users simply setup the forward integration as usual (following :numref:`ARKODE.Usage.Skeleton`) with one exception: a :c:type:`SUNAdjointCheckpointScheme` object must be created and passed to :c:func:`ARKodeSetAdjointCheckpointScheme` before the call to the :c:func:`ARKodeEvolve` function.
 After the forward model integration code, a :c:type:`SUNAdjointStepper` object can be created for the adjoint model integration by calling :c:func:`ARKStepCreateAdjointStepper`.